2023Christine/SQL-Data-Management-System/README.md

 2. **Data Insertion**: Run the `INSERT INTO` statements to populate the tables with sample data.

+3. **Query and Analysis**:

+   - A set of SQL queries and solutions will be provided in the [queries](queries) folder.

-3. **Query and Analysis**: Use SQL queries to retrieve information about authors, genres, book availability, and other relevant details.
+   - **[Queries and Solutions](queries/queries.md)**: This file includes example queries along with their solutions, demonstrating how to retrieve information about authors, genres, book availability, and other relevant details.